NoviaIntSysGroup/llm-data-extraction/README.md

 ## Future Improvements:

-- [ ] Improve the rate limiting logic for LLM calls
+- [ ] Add unit tests to the data extraction pipeline
-- [ ] Save the LLM extracted data in intermediate files to avoid re-extraction
+- [ ] Add post-processing logic to remove/fix inconsistencies in the knowledge graph